Loading figure…

 Referred to the Committee on Energy and Commerce, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.

-Why: The action focuses on research related to Long COVID, which is relevant to healthcare, but does not directly advance the goal of universal healthcare access.
+Why: The measure focuses on research related to Long COVID, which is relevant to public health, but does not directly address vaccine mandates or public health measures.

 Referred to the House Committee on the Judiciary.